Multi-Agent Reinforcement Learning for Distributed Joint Communication and Computing Resource Allocation over Cell-Free Massive MIMO-enabled Mobile Edge Computing Network: System Model and Problem Formulation

 In order to ensure scalability of cell-free massive MIMO system in terms of complexity for pilot detection and data processing, each UE is served by a limited number of APs, which forms a cluster.
-Let ${N_k}$ denote a total number of APs in a cluster of user $k$.
 To this end, it is essential to form a cluster of APs serving each user in a user-centric manner.
-Let ${\cal C}_k$ denote a cluster of the $k$-th user, i.e., ${{{\cal C}}_k} = \left\{ {AP_1^{(k)},AP_2^{(k)}, \cdots ,AP_{{N_k}}^{(k)}} \right\}$, where $AP_n^{(k)}$ denote the $n$-th AP in the cluster.
-For simplicity of exposition in the current discussion, assume that all users have the same size of cluster, given by ${{C}^{\max }}$, i.e., ${{N}_{k}}={{C}^{\max }},\text{ }k=1,2,...,K$.
-In order to construct a cluster, we employ a greedy approach which orders the large-scale channel coefficients of user $k$ with the respective APs in a descending order and then, includes all APs with the largest until ${{N}_{k}}={{C}^{\max }}$.
-Thus, the transmitted data by user $k$ is only decoded by the APs in ${{{\cal C}}_k}$.
-Then each AP $m \in {{{\cal C}}_k}$ transmits the quantity $\hat{g}_{mk}^{*}y_{m}^{u}$ to the CPU via a fronthaul link.
+Limiting the total number of APs serving the $k$-th user to ${{N}_{k}}$, such that ${{N}_{k}}\leq M$, we then form a user-centric cluster of APs ${{{\cal C}}_k} = \left\{ {AP_1^{(k)},AP_2^{(k)}, \cdots ,AP_{{N_k}}^{(k)}} \right\}$, where $AP_{n}^{(k)}$ denotes the $n$-th AP in the cluster.
+For simplicity of exposition in the current discussion, assume that all users have the same size of cluster, given by ${{C}^{\max }}$.
+In order to construct a cluster ${{{\cal C}}_k}$, we employ a greedy approach which orders the large-scale channel coefficients ${\beta _{mk}}$ of user $k$ with the respective APs in a descending order and then, includes all APs with the largest ${\beta _{mk}}$ until ${{N}_{k}}={{C}^{\max }},\text{ }k=1,2,\cdot \cdot \cdot ,K$.
+Thus, the transmitted data by user $k$ is only decoded by the APs in ${\cal C}_k$.
+Then, each AP $m\in {\cal C}_k$ transmits the quantity $\hat{g}_{mk}^{*}y_{m}^{u}$ to the CPU via a fronthaul link.
 The received soft estimates are combined at the CPU to decode the data transmitted by user $k$ as follows:

 Then, the uplink SINR ${{\gamma }_{k}}$ for user $k$ can be expressed as